When you study abroad in Thailand you can also explore other countries in Southeast Asia during your … Read more

 - Through a partnership between ISEAA and Pañña-sa-stra University of Cambodia (PUC), students continue their studies through ISEAA- based instruction on the Phnom Penh campus of Pañña-sa-stra University.

 - PUC is based in the busy city center of this quickly developing capital just a few minutes walk from the Independence Monument, considered the heart of the city.

-- For detailed information on the courses refer to Step 2 – Get Schooled – of our 6 easy steps to studying abroad.
+For detailed course information refer to Step 2 – Get Schooled – of our 6 easy steps to studying abroad under Already Applied.

 After your initial orientations with TEAN and ISEAA, you will be transported to a rural village for a five-day homestay experience.
 While Thailand is modernizing at a rapid rate, at least 70% of the country’s population still lives in rural villages and a true introduction to Thailand could not be complete without experiencing and understanding Thai village life.
-Students travel to the village, along with Chiang Mai University staff and some of your Thai roommates, and live with a local family for five days.
+Students travel to the village, along with Chiang Mai University staff, and live with a local family for five days.
 During your stay, you will begin your Thai language studies while also becoming involved in community life by working on a service project within the village.

 In Cambodia, students travel to Siem Reap and its famous Buddhist temple complex, Angkor Wat – the largest religious monument in the world and one of the most important archaeological sites of Southeast Asia.